Katterrina/fimuni_statnice/spolecny_zaklad/6_strojove_uceni.md

 ### Ensembles and bias-variance

 - bagging decreases the variance
-    - variance -> variance / number of ensemble members
+    - variance $\to$ variance / number of ensemble members
 - boosting decreases bias
     - hypothesis complexity increasing